Consistent circuits for indefinite causal order: Reconstructing the quantum switch

 Naively, one might imagine that the lack of a causal/informational loop among the branches is enough to guarantee that a protocol is consistent.
 In this subsection, we explain why this intuition fails.

-We start by giving an example of a skeletal supermap in which there are clearly no causal/informational loops among the branches, and yet we still get a grandfather paradox.
-In this supermap, the two-dimensional output wire of a node is plugged into its input.
-The wire is partitioned into sectors spanned by $\ket{0}$ and $\ket{1}$ respectively.
+Let us first explain why univocality is important.
+To this end, consider the supermap in Figure \ref{fig:grandfather smap}.
+A single wire is bent round in a loop, and serves both as input and as output to a node.
+The wire represents a qubit partitioned into sectors spanned by $\ket{0}$ and $\ket{1}$ respectively.
 We impose a delta-route on the node so that the transformations we insert must map each sector to itself.
-The supermap is represented in Figure \ref{fig:grandfather smap}.

 The node has two branches, each corresponding to a one-dimensional sector.
 Hence, no information flows between the branches.
-Clearly, then, there can be no question of a causal/informational loop among the branches.
+Clearly, then, there can be no question of an informational loop within a branch.
+Nevertheless, the supermap is invalid, and fails to represent any logically consistent process.
+This is a consequence of the fact that \textit{nothing can determine the value of the index} $i$.
+For if it did, then univocality would be respected, and our main theorem would imply the validity of the supermap.